(con't from Part X)

 You don't have to tackle a 3-voice canon on your first attempt, even though it presents little difficulty beyond a 2-part canon; but actually, it's not that hard at all.

-An example of a piece which has 4 different 3 voice canons at the octave is Canon in Bb Major Op.
+An example of a piece which has a 3-voice canon at the octave is Canon in Bb Major Op.
 16 (photo).

-In this score the thematic material, which occupies 14 bars, is presented in trio texture, i.e., in 3-voice imitation in 4 separate sections marked A, B, C, and D in the score; in each of these 4 sections the canon enters in different ways, but never are there more than 3 voices sounding, simultaneously, one being assigned to the right hand, one to the left hand, and one to the Pedal.
+In this score the thematic material of the canon, which occupies 14 bars, is presented in trio texture, i.e., in 3-voice imitation in 4 separate sections marked A, B, C, and D in the score; in each of these 4 sections the canon enters in different ways, but never are there more than 3 voices sounding, simultaneously, one being assigned to the right hand, one to the left hand, and one to the feet.